 6X5.
 Again, note the low values of filter capacitance.
 The 6X5 heater is

-fed of an isolated winding on the mains transformer so as not to stress
+fed from an isolated winding on the mains transformer, so as not to stress

 the heater to cathode insulation.
 In fact there's a 2.2M resistor from